 Auto-Enrolment Retirement Savings Scheme

-Auto-enrolment is a new retirement savings scheme in which people will automatically be enrolled once they meet specific requirements.
-It has been set up to provide a retirement plan for people without work or private pension to save for retirement.
+Auto-enrolment is a new retirement savings scheme in which individuals will be automatically enrolled once they meet specific requirements.
+It has been established to provide a retirement plan for individuals without employment or a private pension, enabling them to save for retirement.

-The introduction of the Auto-Enrolment Retirement Savings Scheme, called My Future Fund, will start on 30 September 2025.
+The introduction of the Auto-Enrolment Retirement Savings Scheme, known as My Future Fund, will commence on January 1, 2026.

 A new public body, the National Automatic Enrolment Retirement Savings Authority (NAERSA), will be set up to administer the Auto-enrolment scheme.